madvay/census-in-color/README.md

 ## See the live site at https://madvay.github.io/census-in-color/

 By Advay Mengle.
-All rights reserved.
+See [[LICENSE]].
 No claim made to original US government works.